3scale/apisonator/docs/alerts.md

 If, however, the utilization percentage would have not been notified in the previous 24 hours, such as 150, then it is notified.

+If traffic increase crosses 2 or more utilization percentages (e.g 90, 100) for which an alert has not been emitted, then an alert is emitted only for the largest utiliziation percentage level ( eg 100).
+Alert s for the other lesser utilization percentages that have been crossed (eg 90) will be skipped and may be emitted later, creating a potential gap in alerts.

 ### Issues

 This behaviour is surprising to users because they might expect an alert